Eggwite/Change-SSH-Port/README.md

 - Modifies the `sshd_config` file to use the new SSH port.

 ### Restarts SSH Service:
-- Restarts the SSH service to apply the new configuration.
+- Restart the SSH service to apply the new configuration.
-- If the restart fails, restores the original configuration and restarts the service again.
+- If the restart fails, restore the original configuration and restart the service.

+# If you've read this far, why not give it a star?
+Create a PR to imporve my shoddy code.